 How do I optimize video podcasts for discovery?

-Focus on four key areas: compelling thumbnail artwork, keyword-rich titles, optimized video descriptions with relevant tags, and cross-promotion across platforms.
-Visual search and social sharing dramatically increase discoverability compared to audio-only content.
+Focus on four areas: compelling thumbnail artwork, keyword-rich titles, optimized video descriptions with relevant tags, and cross-promotion across platforms.
+Visual search and social sharing increase discoverability compared to audio-only content.

 What software do I need for video podcast editing?

-Popular options include Adobe Premiere Pro for comprehensive editing, REAPER for audio-video sync, or simpler tools like Descript for beginners.
-Adobe Podcast’s AI tools can help streamline workflow.
+Popular options include Adobe Premiere Pro for comprehensive editing, REAPER for audio-video sync, or simpler tools like Descript (an editing platform that combines transcription and audio-video editing in one interface) for beginners.
+Adobe Podcast’s AI tools can help with workflow.
 The Podcast Consultant handles all technical editing for clients.